 2) Organize yourself with list apps

 I am a huge fan of writing down lists on legal pads.
 Problem is, I have about a dozen legal pads hiding around my house (oh yes, my husband loves it).
-The list I need is always nowhere to be found, so it’s hard to keep my information readily accessible unless I put it in my phone.
-I keep my master grocery lists, to-do lists and important notes in my phone.
-One place with all my important info has been a huge timesaver.
-Personally, I like Wunderlist and Evernote.
+It’s hard to keep my information readily accessible unless I put it in my phone.

 3) Use apps that help beat smartphone addiction